jmeggles/02_Bootstrap_CSS/README.md

 Brief discription about myself, experiences, and random facts.

 ## Portfolio
-This page will continue to be updated with information of projects completed.
+This repo is now updated with this [REACT PORTFOLIO](https://jmeggles.github.io/Portfolio-mini-with-React/).

 ## Contact
 Contains my contact info and social media links along with an easy fill form.